tzwaan/factorio_balancers/README.md

 # factorio-balancers

 ## Description
-This is a commandline program (and soon to be library) made to check whether a factorio blueprint is a belt balancer.
+This package provides a framework to import and test belt balancers from the game factorio.

-It is able to check a multitude of things: Belt balance, belt throughput, and a combination of both.
+It is able to check a blueprint for belt input and output balance, full throughput on regular use, and throughput unlimitedness.
+It fully supports all vanilla belt types, splitters and priority splitters (currently ignores filters)

-Website for balancers with this program integrated coming soon at [factoriobalancers.com](http://factoriobalancers.com)
+A website for balancers with this program integrated coming soon at [factoriobalancers.com](http://factoriobalancers.com)

 ### Note
 This currently does not support belt sideloading in any form.
 A blueprint containing any kind of sideloading will result in a RuntimeError.

-Splitter filters and priorities are currently ignored.

-It is currently assumed (to a degree) that all belts are the same level.
-Balancers with varying belt speeds are untested and not guaranteed to be tested correctly.

-## Requirements
-This requires the "progress" package which is available on pip.

 ## Usage
-The file you need to run is "balancer-test.py"
+You can use the ``balancer_test`` command to use the main balancer testing tool on the command line.

 #### The following is the output of:
-> $ balancer-test.py -h
+> $ balancer_test -h

 ```
-usage: balancer-test.py [-h] [-f FILE] [-nb] [-i NR_ITERATIONS] [-s] [-es]
+usage: balancer_test [-h] [-f FILE] [-nb] [-t] [-s] [-es] [--string STRING]
-                        [--string STRING]
+                     [--silent]

 Test a balancer configuration for its properties